Chapecoense: 'I've a dual feeling about being alive'

 The 42-year-old Nivaldo was left out of the squad for the first leg of the Brazilian side's South American Cup final match against Atletico Nacional in Medellin Wednesday, spared the trip to get ready for his 300th appearance for the club in front of home fans this weekend.

-"That was in his head and it's my destiny," Nivaldo told CNN from the club's stadium.
+"That was in his (coach Caio Junior) head and it's my destiny," Nivaldo told CNN from the club's stadium.
 "I have dual feeling about being alive today but deep in my heart what if I had gone?"

 'No explanation'